 Incidentally, lemurs play the most crucial role in maintaining forest diversity.
-Pollinator animals include hummingbirds, bees, and butterflies, but even lemurs, specifically ruffled lemurs are considered the Earth’s largest pollinators.
+Pollinator animals include hummingbirds, bees, and butterflies, but even lemurs, specifically ruffled lemurs, are considered the Earth’s largest pollinators.

-The matriarchal lemur society
+The matriarchal Lemur society

-Depending on the species, lemur can be diurnal (active during the day), nocturnal (active during the night), or cathemeral (active during the day as well as the night).
+Depending on the species, lemurs can be diurnal (active during the day), nocturnal (active during the night), or cathemeral (active during the day as well as the night).
 Diurnal lemurs are highly social and live among groups called troops.

 The lemur society is largely run by female lemurs.
 Female dominance is rare in animals, but lemurs have consistently followed the matrilineal pattern.
-Although both male and female lemurs are of the same size, the species is still dominated by females.
+Although both male and female lemurs are the same size, the species is still dominated by females.
 Lemur females frequently show signs of aggression and dominance and even mark their territories like males.

 Lemurs are smarter than you think